jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 contiguous memory.
 Typically, each element in a list would have the same data type.
 But this may or may not be enforced by either the programming language's type system or the specific implementation of the list.

+## Node

+A node is a unit of information contained within a data structure.
+In a linear data structure, such as a linked list, each node has a position relative to other nodes which determines how the information is accessed.

+In a graph, a node is explicitly connected to zero or more other nodes.
+These connections determine how the information is accessed.

 ## Postorder Tree Traversal